vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Mindfulness and Presence

-> 1. "You can't make a cloudy day a sunny day, but you can embrace it and decide it's going to be a good day after all." - Jane Lynch
+> 1. "You can't make a cloudy day a sunny day, but you can embrace it and decide it is going to be a good day after all." - Jane Lynch
 > 1. "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best." - Anonymous
 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein
 > 1. "Be present in all things and thankful for all things." - Maya Angelou
-> 1. "In the end, it's not the years in your life that count.
-It's the life in your years." - Abraham Lincoln
+> 1. "In the end, it is not the years in your life that count. it is the life in your years." - Abraham Lincoln
 > 1. "The only way to deal with this life meaningfully is to find one's passion and put everything into it." - Anonymous
 > 1. "To live is the rarest thing in the world.
 Most people exist, that is all." - Oscar Wilde
 > 1. "Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment." - Buddha